Laura Marling: Early life

+She wrote her first song, "Failure" at aged 14 and the song later appeared on her debut album, Alas, I Cannot Swim, released in 2008.

 Music career

 After completing her GCSEs at age 16, Marling joined her older sisters and settled in the outskirts of London.
 She soon joined a cluster of intertwined bands that were drawn to acoustic instruments and tradition-tinged melodies—the group formed a musical movement that was labelled "nu-folk" by the British press.
 Marling joined the original line-up of indie folk band Noah and the Whale and appears as a background vocalist on their debut album, Peaceful, the World Lays Me Down; however, she left the group before the album's 2008 release due to a dissolved relationship with the band's lead singer, Charlie Fink.
-Marling appeared on The Rakes track Suspicious Eyes from the band's 2007 album, Ten New Messages, credited as 'Laura Marlin'.
+Marling appeared on The Rakes track "Suspicious Eyes" from the band's 2007 album, Ten New Messages, credited as 'Laura Marlin'.
 Marling later collaborated with Mystery Jets and contributed guest vocals to their 2008 single "Young Love".
 Early in her career, Marling performed with members of the band Mumford & Sons: Ted Dwane, Marcus Mumford, and Winston Marshall.